English language: English as a global language

-Although in most countries English is not an official language, it is currently the language most often taught as a foreign language.
-In the countries of the EU, English is the most widely spoken foreign language in nineteen of the twenty-five member states where it is not an official language (that is, the countries other than Ireland and Malta).
-In a 2012 official Eurobarometer poll (conducted when the UK was still a member of the EU), 38 percent of the EU respondents outside the countries where English is an official language said they could speak English well enough to have a conversation in that language.
-The next most commonly mentioned foreign language, French (which is the most widely known foreign language in the UK and Ireland), could be used in conversation by 12 percent of respondents.
+English is the most frequently taught foreign language in the world.
+Most people learning English do so for practical reasons, as opposed to ideological reasons.
+In EU countries, English is the most widely spoken foreign language in 19 of the 25 member states where it is not an official language (that is, the countries other than Ireland and Malta).
+In a 2012 official Eurobarometer poll (conducted when the UK was still a member of the EU), 38 per cent of the EU respondents outside the countries where English is an official language said they could speak English well enough to have a conversation in that language.
+The next most commonly mentioned foreign language, French (which is the most widely known foreign language in the UK and Ireland), could be used in conversation by 12 per cent of respondents.
+The global influence of English has led to concerns about language death, and to claims of linguistic imperialism, and has provoked resistance to the spread of English; however, the number of speakers continues to increase because many people around the world think English provides them with better employment opportunities and increased quality of life.

-A working knowledge of English has become a requirement in a number of occupations and professions such as medicine and computing.
-English has become so important in scientific publishing that more than 80 percent of all scientific journal articles indexed by Chemical Abstracts in 1998 were written in English, as were 90 percent of all articles in natural science publications by 1996 and 82 percent of articles in humanities publications by 1995.
+Working knowledge of English has become a requirement in a number of occupations and professions such as medicine and computing.
+Though it formerly had parity with French and German in scientific research, English now dominates the field.
+Its importance in scientific publishing is such that over 80 per cent of scientific journal articles indexed by Chemical Abstracts in 1998 were written in English, as were 90 per cent of all articles in natural science publications by 1996, and 82 per cent of articles in humanities publications by 1995.

-International communities such as international business people may use English as an auxiliary language, with an emphasis on vocabulary suitable for their domain of interest.
-This has led some scholars to develop the study of English as an auxiliary language.
-The trademarked Globish uses a relatively small subset of English vocabulary (about 1500 words, designed to represent the highest use in international business English) in combination with the standard English grammar.
-Other examples include Simple English.

-The increased use of the English language globally has had an effect on other languages, leading to some English words being assimilated into the vocabularies of other languages.
-This influence of English has led to concerns about language death, and to claims of linguistic imperialism, and has provoked resistance to the spread of English; however the number of speakers continues to increase because many people around the world think that English provides them with opportunities for better employment and improved lives.

-Although some scholars mention a possibility of future divergence of English dialects into mutually unintelligible languages, most think a more likely outcome is that English will continue to function as a koineised language in which the standard form unifies speakers from around the world.
-English is used as the language for wider communication in countries around the world.
-Thus English has grown in worldwide use much more than any constructed language proposed as an international auxiliary language, including Esperanto.
+As decolonisation proceeded throughout the British Empire in the 1950s and 1960s, former colonies often did not reject English but rather continued to use it as independent countries setting their own language policies.
+For example, English is one of the official languages of India.
+Many Indians have shifted from associating the language with colonialism to associating it with economic progress.
+English is widely used in media and literature, with India being the third-largest publisher of English-language books in the world, after the US and UK.
+However, less than 5 per cent of the population speak English fluently, with the country's native English speakers numbering in the low hundreds of thousands.
+In 2004, David Crystal claimed India had the largest population of people able to speak or understand English in the world, though most scholars estimate the US remains home to a larger English-speaking population.
+Many English speakers in Africa have become part of an "Afro-Saxon" language community that unites Africans from different countries.
+Regarding its future development, it is considered most likely that English will continue to function as a koiné language, with a standard form that unifies speakers around the world.